The information on this page is correct as at 17/04/2026 to the best of Contentsquare's understanding.

 Use Customer Journey Analytics (available as an add on) to visualize critical user journeys in your product

-Contentsquare, however, provides a more comprehensive approach to product and experience optimization:
+Contentsquare, however, provides a more comprehensive approach to product and experience optimization.
+We give you:

-Zone-Based Heatmaps—visualize how users interact with specific elements on your site, helping identify areas for improvement
+Heatmaps: visualize how users interact with specific elements and zones on your site, helping identify areas for improvement

-AI-powered recommendations—receive automatic suggestions for experience improvements based on user behavior patterns and impact quantification
+AI-powered recommendations: automatic suggestions for experience improvements based on user behavior patterns and impact quantification

 📈 Get the full picture: if you don’t want to miss out on the best of each platform, combine Adobe Analytics’ in-depth segmentation with Contentsquare’s all-in-one insights to